Nightwatch (1997 film): Alternate versions

 Three separate workprint versions exist, all differing significantly from Dimension's heavily edited final cut.
 A 38 minute longer version has surfaced on the internet, which includes numerous cut scenes taking place outside the morgue.
 It also includes a scene where Katherine has sex with Martin while visiting him at the morgue, and notably omits the opening scene with the prostitute, and the ending scene of the final cut.
 Several songs that were removed from the final cut, such as R.E.M.'s "Man on the Moon" and Garbage's "Only Happy When It Rains" and "Supervixen", also appear in this workprint.
 In the final cut, the Transister song "House to Myself" replaces "Only Happy When It Rains", while R.E.M.'s "The Wake-Up Bomb" replaces "Supervixen".
-Transister were an new alternative band with a female lead singer, and their sound was often compared to Garbage, another band which had a female lead singer.
+Transister were a new alternative band with a female lead singer, and their sound was often compared to Garbage, another band which had a female lead singer.
 The decision to put Transister's song in the film was made by music supervisor John Houlihan, who was also the one that decided to Super 8's song "Pain" in the closing credits.
 In this workprint, R.E.M.'s "Man on the Moon" originally played as Martin is entering the morgue at night following a scene at his university with James, and in the final cut this song is replaced by a more frantic piece of instrumental music composed by Marco Beltrami.

 Another workprint version runs 14 minutes longer and includes a completely different ending, where Martin and James have a double wedding with Katherine and Marie.
 A third workprint version is said to run nearly an hour longer than the final cut, although little is known of its content.

 These alternate cuts have never been released in any official capacity, unlike with the alternate cut of Dimension's Mimic, a film made around the same time which shared several of the same cast and crew members.
 The director's cut version of Mimic was released in 2011, and later became the standard version used on home video and streaming services.